carpentries/carpentries.org/content/lessons/_index.md

 All of our lessons have been collaboratively developed by members of The Carpentries community, and subsequently updated and polished based on extensive testing and feedback from Instructors.

+Our lessons are built using the [Workbench](/workbench), a custom open-source software framework written in R.

 ## Search lessons

 Our lesson collection is extensive.
 Use the search bar to find a particular lesson (e.g. The Unix Shell) or lessons related to a general topic (e.g. data organisation).
 Use the filtering options to narrow down your results or browse lessons by category.
 Clear filters before performing a new search.